Dgichaba/Organizational-News-Portal/README.md

 On clicking this tags, the user can click the departments tab to go back the main departments listing, from which they can narrow down to another departments users or news.
 ## Setup Instructions
-Fork the project on github [NewsPortal ](https://github.com/Dgichaba/Organizational-News-Portal.git), then clone it to your local repo.
+Fork the project on github [Organizational News Portal ](https://github.com/Dgichaba/Organizational-News-Portal.git), then clone it to your local repo.

 ## Technology used
  - Java